dodolab/TSPSolver/README.md

 - The Salesman can only see the surrounding cells (including the diagonal ones)
 - **Flow**
   1) The Salesman explores the map to find all cities
-  2) The Salesman then returns to the city where he/she first appeared
+  2) The Salesman then returns to the city where he/she first appeared the shortest way possible
   3) The Salesman then calculates the optimal solution on how to visit each city only once and return back to the first city

 ### Installation